maurges/every-rust-gui-library/notes.md

 bother with CSS right now.
 Instead I'm going to do a second round, where I make every implementation look the same.

+So, funny story.
+Today I asked my web friends about the use of hooks and state to get text field value, and there was an argument between them about good practices, what you should do and what you shouldn't.
+I take away from that two
+things: noone in web knows what to do, and they don't fucking care about performance.
+Keep in mind my sample size is only slightly better than one since I know them well.
+Also they were talking about react refs, which would be a neat solution and which this library doesn't have.

 ## Dominator

 What a name.